linmx0130/PaperNotes/notes.md

+### Inferring and Executing Programs for Visual Reasoning
+* Authors: Justin Johnson, Bharath Hariharan, Laurens van der Maaten, Judy Hoffman, Li Fei-fei, C. Lawrence Zitnick, Ross Girshick
+* Index: arXiv 1705.03633
+* Reading date: 11/05/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Visual Question Answering

+This paper presents a new method for solving visual question answering problems with reasoning requirements.
+The proposed method utilizes a program generator based on sequence-to-sequence LSTM to predict a expression program for the query.
+Then an execution engine is utilized to compute the answer.
+The execution engine is based on general module components based on standard residual blocks.

+The proposed method outperforms baselines on CLEVR datasets.
+This work shows the possibility to use general components in module networks.
+But more works should be performed for more general VQA tasks.

 ### Convolutional Sequence to Sequence Learning
 * Authors: Jonas Gehring, Michael Auli, David Grangier, Denis Yarats, Yann N. Dauphin
 * Index: arXiv 1705.03122